InjectiveLabs/docs/source/includes/_derivativesrpc.md

 ## LiquidablePositions

-Get the positions that are subject to liquidation
+Get the positions that are subject to liquidation.

 ### Request Parameters